“How much do you charge for your SEO?”

 5. Set SEO Pricing That Gets the Job Done and Delivers the Best Returns

 Setting your SEO prices is all about managing your client’s expectations from the very start.
+It’s the same as when you’re pricing website design services.
+The value of your service should reflect what they’re getting.

 In other words, don’t pitch an SEO quote if you don’t have the capability to deliver the work.